 1. Protein bars

 You probably think you’re pretty smart when you pull out an energy bar rather than indulge in morning donuts at the office.
 Before you get too smug, keep in mind that many protein bars have a nutritional profile similar to that of a candy bar.
 Seriously.
-While their packaging makes them look healthy with lofty claims about whole-grain content, organic certifications, and high levels of pure protein, many protein bars are packed sugar.
+While their packaging makes them look healthy with lofty claims about whole-grain content, organic certifications, and high levels of pure protein, many protein bars are packed with sugar.
 Some bars have an ingredient list of over 50 ingredients and upwards of 30 grams of sugar, which is more than the sugar content in some candy bars.
 Read the label and choose bars that have low sugar content and minimal ingredients.